-- 1. Promote a comprehensive cohesive network of pedestrian paths, lanes, and routes that accomplishes the following objectives: - Connects the four commercial centers in Willamette, Bolton, Robinwood, and Tanner Basin. - b.
+- 1. Promote a comprehensive and cohesive network of pedestrian paths, lanes, and routes that accomplishes the following objectives: - a.
+Connects the mixed-use commercial centers in the Willamette, Bolton, Robinwood, and Savanna Oaks neighborhoods. - b.
 Provides connections to schools, recreation facilities, community centers, and transit facilities. - c.
 Use off-street pedestrian "short-cut" pathways to provide routes where physical constraints or existing development preclude the construction of streets with sidewalks. - d.
 Provide safe, secure, and desirable walkway routes, with a preferred spacing of no more than 330 feet, between elements of the pedestrian network. - e.
 Eliminate gaps in the existing walkway network and provide pedestrian linkages between neighborhoods.
-Preference will be given to funding projects that eliminate gaps along arterial and collector streets. - Employ a variety of methods to promote safe and convenient pedestrian access in addition to, or instead of, sidewalks in older developed areas of West Linn without sidewalks. - Pursue all available funding sources for pedestrian projects.
-Coordinate with Clackamas County, ODOT, the School District, Metro and other agencies to obtain funding to complete walkway network improvements. - Promote safety for pedestrians when crossing major streets through use of appropriately located crosswalks, raised islands, and medians and other appropriate measures to alert vehicles operators to the presence of pedestrians. - a.
+Preference will be given to funding projects that eliminate gaps along arterial and collector streets. - 2.
+Employ a variety of methods to promote safe and convenient pedestrian access in addition to, or instead of, sidewalks in older developed areas of West Linn without sidewalks.
+Where a fee-in-lieu option is allowed, the revenue shall be dedicated to pedestrian frontage improvements in other parts of the city. - 3.
+Pursue all available funding sources for pedestrian projects.
+Coordinate with Clackamas County, ODOT, the School District, Metro and other agencies to obtain funding to complete walkway network improvements. - 4.
+Promote safety for pedestrians when crossing major streets through use of appropriately located crosswalks, raised islands, and medians and other appropriate measures to alert vehicles operators to the presence of pedestrians. - a.
 The City will ensure that walkways and related pedestrian improvements (e.g. crosswalks) are constructed on all identified walkway network roadways, either as separate projects or integrated with other roadway-related improvements.
-Walkway improvements will be implemented in accordance with current local, regional, State and Federal standards.
+Walkway improvements will be implemented in accordance with current local,

-- b.
+- regional, State and Federal standards. - b.
 The City will retrofit crosswalks with handicapped ramps and other pedestrian facilities along City streets.
 The City will coordinate with the County and ODOT to retrofit existing crosswalks with handicapped ramps along their jurisdictional roadways in or near West Linn city limits. - 5.
-Where parks and recreation trails are coterminous with sidewalks, their design shall be enhanced to serve both transportation and recreational purposes. - Implements the recommendation in the City's Transportation System Plan and 2013 West Linn Trails Plan. - Construct sidewalks on all new streets in West Linn and review its walkway standards periodically to ensure consistency with regional, State and Federal standards. - 8.
+Where parks and recreation trails are coterminous with sidewalks, their design shall be enhanced to serve both transportation and recreational purposes. - 6.
+Implements the recommendation in the City's Transportation System Plan and 2013 West Linn Trails Plan. - 7.
+Construct sidewalks on all new streets in West Linn and review its walkway standards periodically to ensure consistency with regional, State and Federal standards. - 8.
 The City will enforce regulations requiring developers to include pedestrian facilities and walkway connections within proposed developments and to adjacent land uses and right-of-way in accordance with adopted policies and standards.
 Developer agreements for the provision of walkways will be implemented and enforced as needed.